sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-sinister-walls.md

 Climb up cracks and the wall past 'eye' to a difficult slab.
 Good climbing, sometimes wet but still climbable.

 **5. Letters of Life (6c) *★***
-The left side of blunt arete has one difficult move.
+The left side of blunt arête has one difficult move.
 Also gives access to the ledge for routes above.
 {.rebolted}

 **6. Dreaming in Colour (7a) *★★***